-Not all of the fees on your bill are negotiable, but there are areas of your bill where you might be able to negotiate or change, to help you save money.
+Not all of the fees on your bill are negotiable, but there are areas where you might be able to change to help you save money.

-This is the rate your business is being charged to use electricity and gas at a particular time.
-Depending on your contract, one or more of the following tariffs may apply.
+This is the rate your business pays to use electricity and gas at a specific time.
+Depending on your contract, one or more of the following tariffs may apply:

 - Single or flat rate tariffs charge the same price regardless of the time of use.

 - Time of use tariffs charge different prices for different periods.
 For example, peak, shoulder and off-peak rates.

 - Demand or volume tariffs work on the maximum amount of energy that you use over a period.